fsamin/blog/content/ovh-packer-openstack.md

 }
 ```

+*Note : We this configuration, we only want to support environment varibles, but you could defined variables on command line, or in a file.
+See [documentation](https://www.packer.io/docs/templates/user-variables.html) for more details.*

 ### Flavor and Source Image

-We this configuration, we only want to support environment varibles, but you could defined variables on command line, or in a file.
-See [documentation](https://www.packer.io/docs/templates/user-variables.html) for more details.

 The important things here are `flavor` and `source_image`.

 A `flavor` is a Virtual hardware template defining sizes for RAM, disk, number of cores, and so on.
 We need in Packer to set the flavor name we want to use.
 OVH provides a lot of different flavors, SSD based for high disk performance, CEPH bash for high availability disks, enhanced RAM Virtual Private Server and so on.